 Market Forecast Looks Good to Grow over the Next Four Years

 With the global cosmetics packaging market looking to reach USD 35.6 billion by the end of 2019, as Reuters predicts the cosmetics industry looks to be in great shape.
 Indeed, industry experts forecast that the market will grow at a 5.2 percent rate through 2023.

 With that kind of growth, it pays for cosmetics manufacturers to invest in top-quality packaging for its products.
 Nova Custom Printing is a cosmetic packaging company with over 24 years of experience.
+Nova can also help with creating barcode labels for products.
 Our design experts can create labels for cosmetic products that will catch your customers’ eyes whatever the display.
 To learn more, get in touch with us today.